rust-lang/book/nostarch/chapter20.md

 `JoinHandle<()>` instance [8] that is created by spawning a new thread using an empty closure [6].

-> Note: If the operating system can’t create a thread because there aren’t
-> enough system resources, `thread::spawn` will panic.
-That will cause our
-> whole server to panic, even though the creation of some threads might
-> succeed.
-For simplicity’s sake, this behavior is fine, but in a production
-> thread pool implementation, you’d likely want to use `std::thread::Builder`
-> and its `spawn` method that returns `Result` instead.
+> NoteIf the operating system can’t create a thread because there aren’t enough system resources, `thread::spawn` will panic.
+That will cause our whole server to panic, even though the creation of some threads might succeed.
+For simplicity’s sake, this behavior is fine, but in a production thread pool implementation, you’d likely want to use `std::thread::Builder` and its `spawn` method that returns `Result` instead.

 This code will compile and will store the number of `Worker` instances we specified as an argument to `ThreadPool::new`.
 But we’re *still* not processing